bioimageit/bioimageit_gui/docs/source/tutorial_experiment.rst

 Import data
 -----------

-To import data, we clic on the *Import data* tool button on the ``experiment`` toolbar
+To import data, we click on the *Import data* tool button on the ``experiment`` toolbar

 .. figure::  images/experiment/image5.png
    :align:   center

 The popup window has two tabs.
 On to import a *Single Data* file, and one to import *Multiple Data*.
 In this tutorial, we have all the raw data in a folder.
-Thus we clic the import *Multiple Data* tab.
+Thus we click the import *Multiple Data* tab.
 The form has the following inputs:

 * *Folder*: the directory where the data to import are
 * *Recursive*: if checked, the data from all subdirectories will be imported